deg/allergy/README.md

 # Sample using reagent in a single-page-app

+(TL;DR) This is a template for single-page ClojureScript apps, using the Reagent interface library to Facebook React and a rich set of other useful libraries.

-(TL;DR) This is a small project, based on Chestnut, but modified to work with Reagent and key bits lifted from some of the reagent sample apps.
+Allergy is strongly based on Chestnut, but modified to work with Reagent rather than Om.
+It also lifts some key bits lifted from the reagent sample apps.

 ## The name

-Why ""allergy""?
+Why "allergy"?

 I'm not thrilled about the name, but I wanted something that would tie together "react" and "chestnut".
 Granted, chestnuts aren't peanuts,